olafwrieden/movie-collection-app/README.md

 ![Main View](/screenshots/main-view.png)

 #### Filtering / Searching
-We can filter our collection based on a simple search or a specific set of criteria.
+We can filter our collection based on a simple search or a specific criteria.

 Quick Search | Multi-criteria Filter :-------------------------:|:-------------------------: